The Prompt Course · 5 lessons · Free

 If the question is unclear: ask ONE clarifying question, not several.

-Where to put your system prompt
+Where to place your system prompt

-Claude API: Send the system prompt as a system field in your API request.
+Claude API: Send the system prompt as a systemfield in your API request.

 ChatGPT Custom Instructions: Settings → "Customize ChatGPT" → add the instructions there.